-with the Power of the Mind in Healing
+Using the Power of Your Mind

 Confidence builds as you see/read/hear what other people have accomplished.
 "Wow, maybe if they did it, maybe I can too."